 The bar chart alternative?

-Along with the pie chart, the other classical competitor to dot plots is the bar chart.
 It’s actually a stronger competitor since it avoids the pitfall of the poorly readable angles of the pie chart.
-I (with much help from Cleveland) see three arguments for favoring dots over bars.

 The weakest one may be that dots create less visual clutter.
 However, I see a counter-argument that bars are more familiar to most viewers, so if it were only for this, I may still prefer using bars.